I Set My Friends on Fire

-I Set My Friends on Fire (often abbreviated as ISMFOF) is an experimental rock band from Miami, Florida.
-The band was formed in 2007 by Matt Mehana and former member Nabil Moo.
+I Set My Friends on Fire (often abbreviated as ISMFOF) is a post-hardcore band from Miami, Florida.
+The band was formed in 2007 by Matt Mehana and Nabil Moo.
 The group signed with Epitaph Records before releasing their debut album, You Can't Spell Slaughter Without Laughter, in 2008.
-Their second album, Astral Rejection, was originally supposed to be released on June 22, 2010, but the original recording was shelved by Epitaph, and later released on June 21, 2011.
-Shortly after, Chris Lent also left the band.
-Their third album, Caterpillar Sex, was announced in 2013 but has since still never seen a release.
+Drummer Chris Lent joined the band in 2009.
+The group's second album, Astral Rejection, was scheduled to be released on June 22, 2010, but it was shelved for a year by Epitaph.
+Moo left the band in 2010, then Lent left the band.
+The group's third album, Caterpillar Sex, was announced in 2013 but has never seen a release.

 History

 I Set My Friends on Fire EP (2007–2008)

-Matt Mehana and Nabil Moo performed previously in a local band named We Are The Cavalry.
+Matt Mehana and Nabil Moo performed previously in a local band named We Are the Cavalry.
 After the band disbanded, Mehana and Moo began creating songs under the name I Set My Friends on Fire.
 Some assumed that the new name was derived from the Aiden song of the same title.
 However, the group explained they were unaware of this at the time.
 Mehana has expressed his dismay over fans assuming that they used an Aiden song for their name, stating that Aiden "sucks".
 They garnered a large audience due in part to MySpace, where their first single, a rendition of Soulja Boy Tell 'Em's "Crank That (Soulja Boy)" (originally entitled "Crank That Cavalry Boy") received more than one million plays.
 The duo's MySpace page was removed three times because the MySpace staff believed that the duo were using software to increase the song's play count.
 The band released a self-titled EP before releasing their first album.
 The EP features the songs "Crank That", "ASL", and "Beauty Is in the Eye of the Beerholder".